en_USEnglish

 OpenStack storage

 OpenStack offers a range of storage options to meet different use cases and workload requirements.
-OpenStack Cinder offers block storage capabilities, enabling users to create and manage persistent block devices for their instances.
-Cinder supports a variety of storage solutions, including local storage, network-attached storage (NAS) and storage area networks (SAN).
-OpenStack Swift provides object storage capabilities, enabling users to store and retrieve large amounts of unstructured data.
-Swift offers high scalability and durability, making it suitable for the storage of large files multimedia, backups and archives.
+OpenStack Cinder offers block storage capabilities, allowing users to create and manage persistent block devices for their instances.
+Cinder supports a variety of storage solutions, including local storage, network-attached storage (NAS), and storage area networks (SANs).
+OpenStack Swift provides object storage capabilities, allowing users to store and retrieve large amounts of unstructured data.
+Swift offers high scalability and durability, making it suitable for storing large media files, backups, and archives.
 OpenStack also provides Manila, which offers shared file system storage, and Glance, which provides image storage for virtual machine instances.

 Kubernetes storage

-Kubernetes ensures seamless integration with various storage solutions, enabling organizations to choose the option best suited to their workload requirements.
+Kubernetes provides seamless integration with various storage solutions, allowing organizations to choose the option best suited to their workload requirements.
 Kubernetes provides a dynamic provisioning mechanism for persistent volumes, enabling the automatic creation and management of storage resources.
-Kubernetes supports various storage plugins, such as AWS Elastic Block Store (EBS), Google Persistent Disk (GPD) and OpenStack Cinder, which enable the use of cloud provider-specific storage offerings.
-Kubernetes also supports storage solutions such as NFS, GlusterFS and Ceph, which enable the use of networked storage and distributed file systems.
-Kubernetes' storage capabilities guarantee reliable and scalable storage options for containerized applications.
+Kubernetes supports various storage plugins, such as AWS Elastic Block Store (EBS), Google Persistent Disk (GPD), and OpenStack Cinder, which enable the use of cloud provider-specific storage offerings.
+Kubernetes also supports storage solutions such as NFS, GlusterFS, and Ceph, which enable the use of network-attached storage and distributed file systems.
+Kubernetes' storage capabilities ensure reliable and scalable storage options for containerized applications.

 Workload Support